exasol/integration-test-docker-environment/README.md

                                   for resolving domain names.
 You can repeat this option to add further nameservers.

-  --deactivate-database-setup / --no-deactivate-database-setup
-                                  Deactivates the setup of the spawned
-                                  database, this means no data get populated and no JDBC drivers get uploaded.
-This can be used either to save time or as a workaround for MacOSX where the
-                                  test_container seems not to be able to access the tests directory  [default: False]

   --docker-runtime TEXT           The docker runtime used to start all
                                   containers